kalba-lab/revideo/README.md

 ## Solution

-ReVideo is a single-container platform for the assignment-submission-feedback loop.
+ReVideo is a platform for the assignment-submission-feedback loop.
 Instructor creates an assignment.
 Student uploads video.
 Instructor clicks anywhere on the timeline to leave a timestamped comment with optional drawing annotations.
 Student sees markers on the timeline, clicks to jump.
 Uploads a new version.
 Repeat until done.

 No project management.
 No team features.
 No dashboards.
 Just structured video feedback.